An End-to-End Learning Approach for Solving Capacitated Location-Routing Problems

 \section{Methodology}

-In this section, we present the details of DRLHQ, which is an end-to-end approach.
-We first reformulate and represent the problem as an MDP.
-Our method adopts the encoder-decoder structure \cite{vaswani2017attention} to parameterize the policy.
-We propose a heterogeneous querying attention mechanism to handle various decision tasks during the solution construction, including facility location and routing decisions.
-Finally, the policy is optimized by the REINFORCE algorithm \cite{williams1992simple}, and we propose a more general instance augmentation technique as the decoding strategy.
-The overall pipeline of DRLHQ is illustrated in Fig. \ref{pipeline}.
+In this section, we present the details of DRLHQ, an end-to-end learning approach for solving the CLRP.
+We first reformulate the problem as a unified Markov decision process (MDP).
+Based on this formulation, our method adopts an encoder-decoder architecture \cite{vaswani2017attention} to parameterize the policy.
+To accommodate heterogeneous decision requirements during solution construction, including facility location and vehicle routing, we propose a state-conditioned heterogeneous querying attention mechanism that constructs decision-specific queries.
+Finally, the policy is optimized using the REINFORCE algorithm \cite{williams1992simple}, and the overall pipeline of DRLHQ is illustrated in Fig.~\ref{pipeline}.